Skip to content

 climate:

-Match climate records to cells by row order or explicit cell ID.
-Best for pre-aligned data.
+Match climate CSV rows to cells by row order or explicit cell ID.
+No interpolation.

 config.yml